> Our review guidelines

 It’s important if you ride a bike with any intensity or over long distances that you pay attention to getting enough sleep.
 Recovery is a big deal in cycling.
 Living life with a chronic sleep deficit is likely to affect your health eventually.

-When you’re in a permanent sleep deficit, regular exercise can be a bad idea.
+When you’re in a permanent sleep deficit, regular exercise can be a bad idea (read this article on what happens of you overtrain).
 It’s a road to long-term fatigue that may last for weeks or months.
 That’s the opposite of the energized feeling most people want to achieve with fitness.

 Understanding that sleep is a vital health factor will also improve your performance on a bike.
 Fitness watches and wearables like the Whoop recovery strap place a big emphasis on the quality and duration of your sleep.